fincham/vidic/README.md

 This project has been ongoing since 2003 or so.
 The source has been lost and rewritten several times since then :)

+    16:22 <TomRyder> I'd just like to interject for a moment.
+What you're referring to as "Vidic" is in fact TNU/Vidic, or as I've recently taken to calling it, TNU plus Vidic.

 Source directories
 ==================